 A Master of Science in Nursing is required for admission.
-The nine semester hour program can be started immediately following the completion of your MSN studies, or if you already hold an MSN, you can complete it as a stand-alone program.
+The eleven semester hour program can be started immediately following the completion of your MSN studies, or if you already hold an MSN, you can complete it as a stand-alone program.

-NURSG 554 Learning Principles and Instructional Methods for the Adult Learner (3 credits)
+NURSG 610: Learning Principles and Instructional Methods for the Adult Learner (2 credits)

 Pre-requisites: NURSG 608, NURSG 609